 Nothing feels cozier than slipping under a puffy duvet or comforter on a cold day or a chilly night (or if you like to keep your bedroom nicely air-conditioned).
 Finding the right one is pretty straightforward, but you have to know what to look for.
 And that’s where we come in!

 The terms duvet and comforter can be vague and are sometimes used interchangeably.
 Here’s the nuanced break down:

-A comforter… is typically a thick, quilted blanket with layers of synthetic batting or fill inside.
+A comforter (or quilt)… is typically a thick, quilted blanket with layers of synthetic batting or fill inside.
 It is meant to be used as a layer over a top (flat) sheet and sometimes even under another blanket.

 A duvet… is, generally speaking, a casing filled with down or a synthetic material; it’s sometimes quilted or stitched to keep the filling evenly distributed.
 It is meant to be used inside a duvet cover (basically a giant pillowcase) as the entire bed covering.

 A duvet cover… protects your expensive duvet from dirt and body soil and is easily removed for laundering.
 (Your duvet is generally much more difficult to clean, so a duvet cover means you have to do it far less often.)
 And because the covers are less expensive and easy to change, you can swap them out seasonally with different colors or patterns.